Ceramic Dictionary

 Click on the title to see more images

 Bisque dampened: if you are decorating hand-made bisque objects made from red clay, dampen them before applying the glaze-base.
-I always do this but it is not absolutely necessary; it helps eliminate air holes and makes the base run on cleaner and smoother.
-Quickly dip the bisque into clean water, so every part gets covered, take it out and let it sit for a short while before applying the glaze-base.
-Only dampen handmade objects in red clay, not white or industrially made ware.
+I always do this but it is not absolutely necessary; it helps eliminate air holes and makes the base run on more cleanly and smoothly.
+Quickly dip the bisque into clean water so every part gets covered, take it out and let it sit for a short while before applying the glaze-base.
+Only dampen handmade objects in red clay, not white or industrially-made ware.

 Remember that bisque made by different firms can react in different ways, so before starting a large job, always test them.
 The photo below shows an industrial tile 24 × 24 cm.
 The bisque had a rough texture, full of small holes.
 To help eliminate some of them we previously wetted the part that was going to be decorated with a large soft brush and clean water.
 When covered with the glaze-base this blocked some of the holes and when fired the few that were left gave it an antique texture.